Covid-19 Policy and Safe Operating Procedures

 The channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 The DSL has attended Channel training and feedbacks to staff members at staff meeting and will inform new staff during induction.

-For Principles signs & symptoms, please read page 116 of the blue Safeguarding guidance file.
+For Principles signs & symptoms, please read page 116 of the blue Safeguarding guidance file, found in the office.

-If the nursery has a concern regarding a child, we will follow the same actions on page 1 regarding concerns.
-And discuss the matter with social care.
+If the nursery has a concern regarding a child, we will follow the referral process found on page 118 of the blue Safeguarding guidance file, found in the office.

-As a nursery we promote British values, that encourage the children to celebrate their differences and understand that different beliefs are acceptable however they should not let be influence by them.
+As a nursery we promote British values, that encourage the children to celebrate their differences and understand that different beliefs are acceptable, however they should not be influence by them.
 Children are also taught to seek help with anything that is disturbing or upsetting them.

 Safeguarding – Recruitment and Training